 In addition, not all file types will be recognised by each emulator.
 And some emulators require BIOS images before they work (such as the Amiga).

 You can find out more, and which file types are best for each emulator at github.com.

 When you first add ROMs, they will be presented in the menu for each emulator in a list as a file name.
 However, you can make the whole interface look more professional and Plex-like by "scraping" the metadata and cover art from the internet.

 Before you start, you should expand the usable space left on your microSD/SD card.
 When Retropie installs, it only uses a fraction of the card's storage space, but the installation process can lock off the rest of the card, preventing you from writing information - such as metadata - to the remainder.

 Just head to the Retropie menu, select Raspi-config and the top option in the subsequent menu enables you to expand the filesystem.

 When you return, there is a Scraper option in the menu which will search for the correct game art and details for every ROM you have stored.
 You can also filter for a specific machine and there are two different resource sites that can be selected.

 Depending on your internet connection, this is either a speedy or lengthy process, but we think it's worthwhile for the end results.

-Those are the basic steps you need to perform to set up your Raspberry Pi/Retropie games console.
+Above are the basic steps you need to perform to set up your Raspberry Pi/Retropie games console and they really aren't that hard.
 There are plenty of other tweaks and improvements you can make, including the installation of less stable emulators to play even more game types (such as Sega Saturn).